younghun-kim-dev/younghun-kim-dev.github.io/_projects/chipyard_gemmini.md

 ## Research questions

-1. On a simple Rocket+Gemmini SoC, how do **WS/OS GEMM** behaviors split into overhead-dominated vs bandwidth-dominated regimes?
+1. On a simple Rocket + Gemmini SoC, how do **WS/OS GEMM** behaviors split into overhead-dominated vs bandwidth-dominated regimes?
-2. On a BOOM+Gemmini SoC, how much of the “missing” performance is really in the **memory pipeline**, not the MAC array?
+2. On a BOOM + Gemmini SoC, how much of the “missing” performance is really in the **memory pipeline**, not the MAC array?
 3. For small/medium GEMM tiles, what is the **offload threshold \(K^*(M,N)\)** where Gemmini first beats the CPU, and how does memory-path design shift \(K^*\)?

 ---